FAIRVAR: Fair Federated Learning via Variance Regularization: Experiments

 \section{Experiments}

-We evaluated the investigated methods on four standard image datasets: MNIST~\citep{lecun1998gradient}, CIFAR-10~\citep{krizhevsky2009cifar}, CIFAR-100~\citep{krizhevsky2009cifar}, and Tiny ImageNet~\citep{le2015tiny}, with $10$, $50$, $100$, and $100$ clients, respectively.
-To simulate varying levels of data heterogeneity among clients, we used the data generation procedure from the FL-bench framework~\citep{tam2023flbench}, which applies a Dirichlet distribution with parameters $\alpha = 0.05$, $0.1$, and $0.5$.\footnote{\url{https://github.com/KarhouTam/FL-bench}} Smaller $\alpha$ values result in greater variability in client data distributions and more unequal dataset sizes, thereby increasing the degree of heterogeneity.

-We compared the performance of FairLoss, FairGrad, FairLoss$^*$, FairGrad$^*$, and q-FFL against the baseline algorithms FedAvg and AAggFF.
+We evaluated the investigated methods on four widely used image datasets: MNIST~\cite{lecun1998gradient}, CIFAR-10, CIFAR-100~\cite{krizhevsky2009cifar}, and Tiny ImageNet~\cite{le2015tiny}, with $50$, $50$, $100$, and $100$ clients, respectively.
+To simulate varying levels of data heterogeneity among clients, we used the data generation procedure from the FL-bench framework~\cite{tam2023flbench} where a Dirichlet distribution is applied with concentration parameters $\alpha \in \{0.05, 0.1, 0.5\}$\footnote{\url{https://github.com/KarhouTam/FL-bench}}.
+Smaller $\alpha$ values result in greater variability in client data distributions and more unequal dataset sizes, thereby increasing the degree of heterogeneity.
+We compared the performance of the investigated methods FairLoss, FairGrad, FairLoss$^*$, FairGrad$^*$, and q-FFL against the baseline methods FedAvg, AFL, and AAggFF.
+For each hyperparameter configuration, we trained all methods and selected the epoch that maximized the following validation-based criterion: $\overline{\mathrm{acc}} \;-\; t \cdot \sqrt{\frac{\overline{\mathrm{var}}}{m}}$, where the criterion is computed using validation accuracies across clients with $t = 1.96$.
+For clarity, for each random seed we first computed the average validation accuracy across clients and the variance of validation accuracies across clients.
+Then, $\overline{\text{acc}}$ denotes the average of these per-seed average accuracies, $\overline{\text{var}}$ denotes the average of these per-seed variances, and $m$ is the number of independent runs (\emph{i.e.}, seeds).
+Only after selecting this best epoch and its corresponding parameters, the resulting best model was evaluated on the test data, and those test scores are the results that are reported in Tables~\ref{tab:Dirichlet-distribution:cifar100}, \ref{tab:Dirichlet-distribution:Tiny ImageNet}, \ref{tab:Dirichlet-distribution:cifar10}, and \ref{tab:Dirichlet-distribution:mnist}.
 Detailed descriptions of the datasets, partitioning strategies, model architectures, and training protocols, and hyperparameter selection are provided in \Cref{appendix:experiment:setup}.